 - Soca vs. Reggae – International Soca and Reggae DJs jam all the top hits during this lively nightlife event.

-- Non-Mariners’ Race – Hundreds gather at Mangrove Bay to witness a “non-race” of barely seaworthy vessels, slapped together with all types of building materials, including the kitchen sink.
+- Non-Mariners’ Water Raft Up – Hundreds gather at Mangrove Bay to witness a “non-race” of barely seaworthy vessels, slapped together with all types of building materials, including the kitchen sink.
 You’ve gotta see it to believe it.

 Crown & Anchor